 Keo migrated to Grand Island, Neb.
 Surrounded there by fellow Laotians, he started a band because he wanted to be a “party king.”
 But even in a crowd, he felt alone.

 He met Bounchan in Kansas, where his heart broke at her brokenness.
 Together they moved to Sioux City, Iowa, for better jobs.
 Soon, at the request of a Lutheran pastor, he and a musical group he’d started began to play for church worship services.
 It was a gig, he says, shrugging his shoulders.
-Sometimes, up front there, he was high
+Sometimes, up front there, he was high on drugs.

 When Keo was a child, his mother sent him to spend several years at a Buddhist temple.
 He says he remained a Buddhist, and even though he was alone, he was always on the lookout for the Messiah.